-Note: This article is the last in an ongoing series for Angel Investors.
+Note: This article is the twelfth in an ongoing series for Angel Investors.
 To learn more about developing the key skills needed to make great investments, download this free eBook today Angel 201: The 4 Critical Skills Every Angel Should Master or purchase our books at Amazon.com.

 Ask a great investor what factors are most critical in his/her success in selecting investments and you will probably hear some variation on the following list:

 4) Innovative Business Model

 When we evaluate companies, as you have read in past articles, we spend a lot of time analyzing these factors.
 And that’s because they are critically important.
 But there is one other factor that most people don’t think about and very few track.

 So what is this key factor??
 It’s Timing!

 Not what you were expecting, was it?
 Let’s take you through it and, we expect you will understand why you need to consider timing as part of your overall investment planning.